Six Common Childhood Messages That Block Happiness

 In your efforts to become a more positive person and develop the life you’ve always wanted, you’re bound to encounter certain roadblocks.
 Some of these setbacks will relate to deeply ingrained childhood messages that you receive from your parents, teachers and even peers.

 Here are six of the most common, along with tips that will help you overcome them.
 Even recognizing that these messages may be influencing you is an important step towards writing a more satisfying “life script.”

 1. It’s Your Job To Meet Everyone Else’s Needs

 While it’s wonderful to make selfless gestures or give your time to good causes, be wary of meeting other people’s needs at the expense of your own.

-You may have internalized this type of message if you grew up trying to bring happiness to parents in an unhappy marriage or if you needed to care for an ill parent.
+You may have internalized this type of message if you grew up trying to bring happiness to parents in an unhappy marriage.
+Alternatively, this behavior could be present if you needed to care for an ill parent.

 2. You Should Keep Your Emotions Under Wraps

 This childhood message is particularly commonly found in men, who may have internalized it from the words and deeds of their fathers (though that’s not to say that some women don’t feel discomfort around expressing emotions as well).

 You may have been told that only weak people show sadness or experience grief, or been ridiculed if you showed your sensitive side.
 In truth, all emotions are valid and can offer chances for personal development—even difficult ones like pain and anger.

 Go against this message and get in touch with your feelings by keeping a journal (even if you only write a page a day), making a point of describing the most important emotions you experienced during the day.